Charles J. Guiteau: Trial and execution

-Skull of Charles Guiteau in the National Museum of Health and Medicine collection.
-Had advanced tooth decay at age 40.
+Skull of Guiteau in the National Museum of Health and Medicine collection.
+He had advanced tooth decay at age 40.

 Portions of Guiteau's brain in the National Museum of Health and Medicine collection.

 Guiteau's body was not returned to his family, as they were unable to afford a private funeral, but was instead autopsied and buried in a corner of the jail yard.
 With tiny pieces of the hanging rope already being sold as souvenirs to a fascinated public, rumors immediately began to swirl that jail guards planned to dig up Guiteau's corpse to meet demands of this burgeoning new market.
 Fearing scandal, the decision was made to disinter the corpse.
 The body was sent to the National Museum of Health and Medicine in Maryland, which preserved Guiteau's brain, as well as his spleen (which the autopsy discovered to have been enlarged), and bleached his skeleton.
 These were placed in storage by the museum.
 Parts of Guiteau's brain remain on display in a jar at the Mütter Museum in Philadelphia.

 Psychological assessment

 In 1881, psychiatrist Allan McLane Hamilton testified that he believed that Guiteau was sane when he assassinated Garfield.
 Upon his autopsy, it was discovered that Guiteau had the condition known as phimosis, an inability to retract the foreskin, which at the time was thought to have caused the insanity that led him to assassinate Garfield.
-An autopsy of his brain revealed that his dura mater was abnormally thick, suggesting he may have had neurosyphillis, a disease which causes mental instability.
-George Paulson, formerly the chair of neurology at the Ohio State University, disputed the neurosyphillis diagnosis, arguing that Guiteau had both schizophrenia and "grandiose narcissism".
+An autopsy of his brain revealed that his dura mater was abnormally thick, suggesting he had neurosyphilis, a disease which causes mental instability.
+George Paulson, formerly the chair of neurology at Ohio State University, disputed the neurosyphilis diagnosis, arguing that Guiteau had both schizophrenia and "grandiose narcissism".

-In 2014, the criminal psychologist Kent Kiehl said that Guiteau was a psychopath, giving him a score of 37.5 out of 40 on the PCL-R scale.